 • Acyclovir 10 mg/kg IV every 8 hours until clinical improvement is evident (AII)

-• May switch to PO therapy (valacyclovir, famciclovir, or acyclovir) after clinical improvement (i.e., when no new vesicle formation or improvement of signs and symptoms of visceral VZV), to complete a 10- to 14-day course (BIII).
+• May switch to PO therapy (valacyclovir, famciclovir, or acyclovir) after clinical improvement (i.e., when no new vesicle formation and improvement of signs and symptoms of visceral VZV) to complete a total 10- to 14-day course (BIII).

 ARN

-• Acyclovir 10 mg/kg IV every 8 hours for 10–14 days, followed by valacyclovir 1g PO three times a day for >14 weeks (AIII), plus
+• Acyclovir 10 mg/kg IV every 8 hours for 10–14 days or until lesion healing (AIII), followed by suppressive therapy.

 PORN